diskoverdata/diskover-docs/source_files/user_media_xytech_plugins.md

 #### [🍿 Watch Demo Video | Xytech Order Status Plugin](https://vimeo.com/768967081)

-The Xytech order status plugin is designed to automate the correlation of the order management system and the storage system, by harvesting key business context from Xytech and applying that context within the AJA Diskover Media Edition.
+The Xytech order status plugin is designed to automate the correlation of the order management system and the storage system, by harvesting key business context from Xytech and applying that context within Diskover.
 In turn, this business context metadata can be used to curate data, automate workflows, monitor costs, create customized reports, etc.

 Facilities often manually correlate the order management system with the storage repositories.
 However, manual processes are subject to human errors and difficult to scale as the volume of media orders and data turnover increases constantly.